XRP price eyes $1.50 next after bouncing 30% in just 10 days By Cointelegraph - Up News Info

 XRP has a good chance of hitting $1.50 in the fourth quarter of 2021 after painting a bullish crossover between its 20-day and 50-day exponential moving averages (EMA).

-The so-called Golden Cross has appeared multiple times on XRP charts in history.
+The so-called golden cross has appeared multiple times on XRP charts in history.
 Its last occurrence was on Aug.
-10, which followed up with a circa 80% price rally later, with XRP topping out seasonally at $1.43 before pulling back to the downside.
+10, which followed up with an 80% price rally later, with XRP topping out seasonally at $1.43 before pulling back to the downside.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.